JoshuaRaymondFernandes/whatsapp_chatbot_dialogflow/README.md

-<h1>Whatsapp Chatbot using Google Dialogflow and Google Cloud Functions</h1>
+<h1>Whatsapp Chatbot using Google Dialogflow, Google Firestore and Google Cloud Functions in Nodejs</h1>

 Built a Whatsapp chatbot using Google Dialogflow, Google Cloud functions.